wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-form-processing/includes/create-model.md

     ![A picture containing Graphical user interface](../media/image031.png)

-1. When you release the mouse button, the box will solidify, and a dialogue box opens listing the three fields you defined earlier: PO-number, Vendor Name, and PO-Total.
+1. When you release the mouse button, the box will solidify, and a dialog box opens listing the three fields you defined earlier: PO-number, Vendor Name, and PO-Total.
-   1. The PO Number you highlighted is now listed at the top of the dialogue box.
+   1. The PO Number you highlighted is now listed at the top of the dialog box.
    1. Select the correct field.
 In this case, click the radio button beside "PO-number."

     ![Graphical user interface, application](../media/image033.png)

-1. Once you make a selection, the dialogue closes, the box around the PO number turns green, and a green check mark appears in the field list on the right-hand side of the AI Builder screen.
+1. Once you make a selection, the dialog closes, the box around the PO number turns green, and a green check mark appears in the field list on the right-hand side of the AI Builder screen.

     ![Graphical user interface, application](../media/image035.png)

 1. Repeat this process for the Vendor name.
    1. Highlight the complete vendor name.
-   1. Notice that when the dialogue box opens, it contains only two field names.
+   1. Notice that when the dialog box opens, it contains only two field names.
    1. Make your selection, "Vendor Name," and check that box.
    1. As before, the box closes, the outline around the vendor name turns green, and the green checkmark appears beside "Vendor Name" in the list of fields on the right-hand side of the page.
 1. Scroll down in the document to "Total."
    1. Highlight the dollar amount.
-   1. When the dialogue box opens, only "PO-Total" remains as a choice.
+   1. When the dialog box opens, only "PO-Total" remains as a choice.
    1. Click the radio button.
    1. You've successfully initiated training for your form processor.